Lindsay Morcom smiling in a hallway

 Canada Research Chair in Language Revitalization and Decolonizing Education

-Dr. Lindsay Morcom (Ardoch Algonquin First Nation) is an associate professor in the Faculty of Education.
-She earned her Master’s degree in Linguistics at First Nations University through the University of Regina in 2006.
+Dr. Lindsay Morcom is a Full Professor, Associate Dean, Graduate Studies, and Canada Research Chair in Language Revitalization and Decolonizing Education in the Faculty of Education at Queen’s University.
+She earned her master’s degree in Linguistics at First Nations University through the University of Regina in 2006.
 She then completed her doctorate in General Linguistics and Comparative Philology as a Rhodes Scholar at Oxford University in 2010.
-She is an interdisciplinary researcher with experience in education, Aboriginal languages, language revitalization, linguistics, and reconciliation.
-She is of Anishinaabe, Black Sea German, and French heritage and embraces the distinct responsibility this ancestry brings to her research.
-She is an active member of the Kingston urban Indigenous community and works collaboratively with the Kingston Indigenous Languages Nest to foster urban Indigenous language revitalization.
+She is an interdisciplinary researcher with experience in education, Indigenous language revitalization, linguistics, decolonization, wellbeing, and inclusion.
+She is of German, French, and Anishinaabe heritage and embraces the distinct responsibility this ancestry brings to her research.
+She is an active member of the Kingston urban Indigenous community and works collaboratively with the Kingston Native Centre and Languages Nest to foster urban Indigenous language revitalization.

 Research Interests